Summer of Sustainability: Slow Fashion

 Ok, so you may know the founder, designer, creative but do you know who graded the patterns, cut the fabrics, sewed the seams, hand-stitched your buttons?
 Do you know who made your clothes from that online fast-fashion boutique?

-This isn’t to knock anyone’s AliExpress hustle, it's just, many factories around the world are not ethical, although some, such as Sekem are deep rooted in their sustainability practices but are you buying clothing from a company who hasn’t paid up?
+This isn’t to knock anyone’s AliExpress hustle, it's just many factories around the world are not ethical, although some, such as Sekem are deep rooted in their sustainability practices.
+Are you buying clothing from a company who hasn’t paid up?

 Curate and Collect, Don’t Rotate